How to Become a Police Officer in Kansas

 Wichita, the largest city in Kansas, is the county seat of Sedgwick County.
 Deputies with the Sedgwick County Sheriff’s Office have rewarding careers patrolling the county.
-New deputies begin with a generous hourly rate of $19.77 per hour and also get medical, dental and other benefits including tuition reimbursement.3 To be considered for employment as a deputy in Sedgwick County, new recruits must meet the POST requirements and apply with the Sheriff’s Office.
+New deputies begin with a generous hourly rate of $19.77 per hour and also get medical, dental and other benefits including tuition reimbursement.3 To be considered for employment as a deputy in Sedgwick County, new recruits must meet the POST requirements and apply to the Sheriff’s Office.

 Police Departments in Kansas

 For hopeful new cops in Kansas, the options are varied.
 Kansas is known as a rural state and there are plenty of small towns with small police departments, but there are also urban police departments dedicated to bigger cities like Wichita and Kansas City.
 Suburban departments offer a mix of big-city excitement and small-town charm.
 To qualify to work for a police department, new recruits must meet the POST standards, apply for a position with a department and be offered employment, and finally go through a POST-approved training course.

 With a population of 386,552, Wichita is the biggest city in Kansas and yet it still has the charm that midwestern residents come to expect.4 The Wichita Police Department (WPD) is consistently recruiting for well-qualified new police officers.
 Academy recruits earn $22.13 per hour, which rises to $23.17 at swearing-in; with regular step increases, officers can earn up to $68,099 per year in base salary.7 To be considered, new recruits must meet the following requirements in addition to those set by POST:

 - No dishonorable discharge from the military